SeryioGonzalez/Azure_IoT_Lab/messages/README.md

 Click in **Send Message** as shown in green.
 The message should be pointed out in the client connection window as highlighted in orange.

 ![IoT Message](../images/message-4.PNG)

+### Review the script receiving messages

+Take a look at the python [script](https://github.com/SeryioGonzalez/azure-iot/blob/master/iot-client/iot-hub-client-message.py) and analyze how bidirectional message communication works.
+Note IoT hub will send whatever you indicate it to send.
+It is up to the device software knowing how to react to those messages.
+You need to define your own **Hub to Device messaging API** in this way.